lam1607/FlowarePopover/README.md

 $ sudo gem install cocoapods
 ```

-To integrate Alamofire into your Xcode project using CocoaPods, specify it in your `Podfile`:
+To integrate FlowarePopover into your Xcode project using CocoaPods, specify it in your `Podfile`:

 ```ruby
 platform :osx, '10.11'